trb/TreasureDataCodingChallenge/README.md

 to manage them.
 Ingredients will be an array in the create-recipe payload, and individual ingredient entries in the database will be matched simply by name.
 If no ingredient with the name is found, a new ingredient is created.

+**Validation** - in a production environment the api data should be validated, and there should be proper error handling, but I ran out of time.